Five Questions with Ronald McDonald House Events Coordinator Ellison Lambert

 What inspired you to study PRTM and what do you like most about the field?

 I actually spent my first three semesters studying Business in the College of Management.
 I took the Intro to Parks, Recreation and Tourism course as an elective credit and absolutely fell in love with the field.
 The class was so much more engaging than any other one I had been in and the professors had such a passion for the material.
 I was absolutely hooked and switched my major shortly after.

 I had always known that I wanted to help others and be in a career that I was truly excited and passionate about, and I could see that for myself with a degree in PRTM.
 I like that the field is full of professionals that are all excited about what they are doing and the impact that they are having on others.

-What’s the best piece of advice you could give to a current CNR student?
+What’s the best piece of advice you could give to a current College of Natural Resources student?